aleksandervestlund/algdat/README.md

     deactivate
     ```

-- Would recommend creating a `main.py` file in the root directory,
+- Would recommend creating a `main.py`-file in the root directory,
   to be able to run the algorithms.

   ```bash